vtamara/cocoon-ajax-project-objective-result-indicator/README.md

  identification of the project (required by the method new)

-The tables for results and identifications are analogus, except that have an additional row for referencing objective in the case of results and to reference results in the case of indicators.
+The tables for results and identifications are analogus, except that they have an additional column for referencing objective in the case of results and to reference results in the case of indicators.

 These tables require partials for each row: